 Maastricht Foundations of Law Colloquia

-The Department of Foundations of Law in the Faculty of Law cordially invites you to the next meeting of our Maastricht Foundations of Law Colloquia.
-On 9 October our speaker is Hafsteinn Dan Kristjánsson from the University of Iceland - Title: The Boundary of a Legal System: The Significance of Norms of Legal Method for Answering the Membership Question
+The Department of Foundations of Law in the Faculty of Law cordially invites you to the next meeting of the Maastricht Foundations of Law Colloquia.
+On 1 October, our speaker is Martijn Hesselink from the European University Institute of Florence - Title: Prefigurative EU Law

 Abstract: